tasosvourn/risc-processor/README.md

-A RISC based processor implementaion using Logisim-evolution.
+A RISC based processor implementation using Logisim-evolution.